10 Restaurants with the Best Views in Israel

 5. Red Sea Star, Eilat

 This restaurant is not perched on a high mountain top but rather it is beneath the Red Sea!
-To reach the restaurant you need to walk across a 70 meter long bridge taking you off shore, across the water to a structure shaped like an up-turned shell.
-There is outdoor seating above the water or you can go down five meters beneath sea level and sit at a table next to one of the 62 window.
-The view is of coral reefs, aquamarine water and tropical fish.
+To reach the restaurant you need to walk across a 70-meter long bridge taking you offshore, across the water to a structure shaped like an up-turned shell.
+There is outdoor seating above the water or you can go down five meters beneath sea level and sit at a table next to one of the 62 windows.
+The view is of coral reefs, aquamarine water, and tropical fish.
 The floor plan of the underwater level is shaped like a star and the décor matches the surroundings.
-The menu includes meat dishes and sea food dishes.
+The menu includes meat dishes and seafood dishes.